wtfcarlos/RSVPBot/README.md

 * Make your pull requests to the `dev` branch
 * Write tests for any new command or feature introduced
 * Make sure the requirements.txt file is kept up to date
+* Make sure any new messages that the bot sends publicly or privately follow the [RC Social Rules](https://www.recurse.com/manual#sub-sec-social-rules).
+It takes a village, people!
 * HAVE FUN PEOPLE YAY

 ## Environment Variables